|

 South Carolina’s supreme court has yet to issue its decisive ruling on convicted killer Alex Murdaugh‘s high-profile appeal of his two murder convictions (and the two life sentences subsequently imposed upon him as a result).

-Speculation about the court’s impending ruling is running rampant, but as of now there is no decision…
+Speculation about the court’s impending decision is running rampant, but as of now there is no definitive timetable for the justices to issue an order in the case…

-Murdaugh was convicted three years ago of the murders of his wife – 52-year-old Maggie Murdaugh – and younger son, 22-year-old Paul Murdaugh, at the family’s Colleton County hunting property on the evening of June 7, 2021.
+Murdaugh was convicted three years ago of murdering his wife – 52-year-old Maggie Murdaugh – and younger son, 22-year-old Paul Murdaugh, at the family’s Colleton County hunting property on the evening of June 7, 2021.
 Those convictions seem likely to be overturned, however, due to documented jury tampering – and alleged jury rigging – at Murdaugh’s internationally watched double homicide trial.

 In fact, some are saying the justices have already made up their minds to reverse Murdaugh’s convictions – and remand his case back to South Carolina’s circuit court.